 “This card allows users to make use of their FTX crypto balances 24 hours a day, 365 days a year securely and with no administrative or processing fees.”

 In a recent interview with CNBC, Bankman-Fried also says that he believes traditional finance systems will likely continue to embrace crypto firms rather than fight against them.

 “It’s a technology that we absolutely see disrupting traditional payment networks.
 There’s a decision you have to make as a traditional payments company: do you want to lean into this or do you want to fight against it?
 I respect the fact that many of them are leaning into it.”

 The billionaire goes on to note that while crypto assets have utility in the US, they have even more value in nations with poor payments systems.

 “Many of these things are potentially cool and valuable in the United States but more so when you look globally.
-That’s where you’ll find places with really poor alternatives for payment rails and huge demand for something better.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+That’s where you’ll find places with really poor alternatives for payment rails and huge demand for something better.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action